 I spent a few days one May hiking in Bruce Peninsula National Park and while I hiked sections of the Bruce Trail I also did several loops on trails leading to the Bruce Trail (see map below).
 I think the Bruce Trail, Canada’s longest marked hiking trail, that jogs for 21 km (13.1 mi) through the park, offers the best hiking experience in the park.

-The national park is part of a World Biosphere Reserve.
-People come from all over the world to see the rugged cliffs and the clear turquoise – blue water that is part of the Georgian Bay.
-Reportedly there are 1,000 year old cedar trees too.
+Bruce Peninsula National Park is part of a World Biosphere Reserve.
+People come from the world over to marvel at the rugged cliffs and the clear turquoise-blue water that is part of the Georgian Bay.

 Where is Bruce Peninsula National Park?

 It’s 10.6 km south of Tobermory to reach the turnoff onto Cyprus Lake Road.

 The main trailhead in Bruce Peninsula National Park is at Cyprus Lake.
 Choose from a variety of hiking trails starting here.
 Most are an easy hike down to the Georgian Bay but then the level of difficulty is all over the map, from easy to very difficult.
 Most people head for the gorgeous area around the Grotto.

 When I visited it had just finished raining hard and by the time I reached the Grotto on the Georgian Bay I could hardly see a thing because of dense fog.
-Fortunately towards the end of my first day hiking in Bruce Peninsula, the fog started to lift.
-I don’t know how common fog is though I had it again on the second day.
+Fortunately, towards the end of my first day hiking in Bruce Peninsula, the fog started to lift.
+I don’t know how common fog is though I had it again on the second day of hiking too.

 Indian Head Cove and the Grotto